426 N. Water Street,

 4 people favorited this theater

-The Avon opened in 1916, as one of the most lavish theaters in Decatur, and considered by many a waste at the time, because it was built specifically for movies, which were considered in those days only a fad which would soon pass.
+The Avon Theater opened November 28, 1916, as one of the most lavish theaters in Decatur, and considered by many a waste at the time, because it was built specifically for movies, which were considered in those days only a fad which would soon pass.
 To address these concerns, the theater had a small stage for the occasional live performance or concert.

 However, movies were here to stay and the Avon became one of the most popular theaters in Decatur, rivaling the Lincoln Square, built the same year, and the older Empress.